 A Consumer's Guide to Water Conservation

 Water is our most precious resource.
-Ohioans use it to quench their thirst, cook their food, clean their clothes, and so many other uses.
-In order to be able to continue to take advantage of water for these important uses, it must be used effectively and efficiently.
-When Ohioans use less water to accomplish the same things, it will save them money and help ensure a water supply is available for the future.
+To be able to continue to take advantage of water for its important uses, it must be used efficiently.
+When Ohioans use less water to accomplish the same things, it will save money and help ensure a water supply is available for the future.
 The Office of the Ohio Consumers’ Counsel offers the following tips to help consumers efficiently use their water.

 Conserving water indoors